-He decided to have a little party, inviting his guest which were mostly club fans.
+He decided to have a little party, inviting his guests who were mostly club fans.

 One of them answered as he gently ushered Kasper back to his mother, allowing his co-fans to go in.
 The party continued, and a few weeks later, Peter Schmeichel continued his successful career at Manchester United.

 Fast forward to some 25 years later, Kasper wasn’t seen standing in the way of visitors – BUT this time, in the way of all kinds of football opponents aiming to put the ball behind him.
 Now, let’s give you a brief story of how the journey started.

 What Motivated him to Follow his Dad’s Footsteps:

 At the age of 7 & 8, in the years 1992 and 1993, Kasper’s Dad, Peter, was voted the IFFHS World’s Best Goalkeeper.

 Having a dad who was Not just the best goalkeeper in the world but one who spearheaded a series of titles with Manchester United, it was easy for young Kasper to follow in his dad’s footsteps.

 Kasper spent most of his childhood time enjoying his dad’s career success.
 He began schooling in England because of his dad’s playing career.
 Kasper had his elementary education at Hulme Hall Grammar School located in Greater Manchester.